NVIDIA/deepops/docs/dgxie.md

 # DGXIE

+DGXie is an all-in-one container for DHCP, DNS, and PXE, specifically tailored to the DGX Base OS.

 ## Updating DHCP Configuration

 If you make changes to `config/dhcpd.hosts.conf`, you can update the file in Kubernetes and restart the service with: